aerovinu/Tiltrotor-Code/README.md

 Add LOS contingency:
 -program tiltrotor to continue PID and reduce throttle until downward accel in a signal loss event during hover or transition -if LOS occurs during flying, set throttles to zero, but maintain servo controls; this will allow the tiltrotor to glide to safety and allow for maintenance of positive control if the signal is reestablished

 Not priority:
 -add left/right and forward/backward controls for while in hover mode like quadcopter -greater autonomy

+Questions:
+ - During LOS, do all signals go high?
+Or is checking for one enough?
+ - What buttons are we using for transitions?
+ - Logging -- will we have an SD card?